 Before repeating the stencil, it's important to let the paint dry FULLY.
 If a stencil is placed on top of wet paint, it'll peel up the paint underneath.
 Use a hairdryer or fan to help speed up the drying process.
 Wave a hairdryer over the entire design or set up a fan in front of it.
 The thinner the paint, the faster it'll dry.
 Tap a finger against shiny spots in the paint to test if the paint is dry enough.
 If it transfers onto your finger, it' still too wet.
 Dry the back of the stencil as well if there is any paint on it.

 Match up repeating elements with previous design

-To place the second stencil, first make sure that the stencil is facing the same way that it was originally.
+To place the second stencil, make sure the stencil is facing the same way that it was on the first application.
 On each side of the stencil, there will be elements that are repeated right to left or up and down.
 The top and bottom of the stencil will “connect” with repeated elements of the design, and the sides of the stencil will “connect” as well.

 Paint second application of the stencil

 Paint over the second layer or application of the stencil in the same manner as the first.
-It is OK to paint over top of the repeated elements.
+It's OK to paint over the top of the repeated elements.